 — Avenue Q

-Responses to this rolling call will be reviewed starting in 2016.
+This is a rolling call.
 All accepted responses will move through our open, iterative, collaborative peer-review process.
 Articles should be around 1,000–2,500 words and should clearly address issues of critical digital pedagogy surrounding the purpose and/or value of education, very broadly defined.
 To submit a response to this call, visit our submissions page.
-Direct inquiries to Chris Friend, Managing Editor.